sd17spring/sd17spring.github.io/_days/day-6.md

 ## Turtle Tales

 As part of your work in the reading journals, you have now had opportunities to tell a graphical turtle named Bob to move around in a graphical window.
-To understand where TurtleWorld() drew its inspiration, see [the turtle's ancestry](http://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html).
+To understand where TurtleWorld drew its inspiration, see [the turtle's ancestry](http://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html).

 One of the reasons that you are beginning to work with turtles is because they have been helpful for visualizing recursion (which is a topic we will cover in the next class session).

-See this example of turtle-flavored recursion used in one of the interactivepython.org lessons:
+See this example of turtle-flavored recursion used in one of the [Interactive Python](http://interactivepython.org/runestone/default/user/login?_next=/runestone/default/index) lessons:

 ```python
 import turtle